DevDavido/performance-audit-plugin/README.md

 ## Security
 If you discover any security related issues, please contact `github {at} diskoboss {døt} de` instead of using the issue tracker.

+Please note that the performance audits will be performed with Chromium which renders Matomo-tracked web pages on your server without the sandbox mode of Chromium.
+You can find more information about this possible issue on the [lighthouse-cli repository](https://github.com/GoogleChrome/lighthouse-ci/tree/master/docs/recipes/docker-client#--no-sandbox-issues-explained).

 ## License
 Licensed under the [GPLv3 License](LICENSE.md).